pablodecm/phd_thesis/src/103_chapter_3.md

 An essential element for carrying out statistical inference is the availability of an adequate statistical model.
-In this section, the main characteristics of the statistical models used in particle collider analysis will be formally developed from first principles.
+In this section, the main characteristics of the statistical models used in particle collider analyses will be formally developed from first principles.
 This methodology allows a mathematical approach to their structure and factorisation.
 This will prove useful to establish a formal link between the techniques discussed